Klortho/tree-chart/README.md

 plus a set of options specific to that class, that can be used to instantiate a new instance.

 So, and instantiator can be passed around as a C1 option.
-I think it can be as simple as allowing an option value to be either"
+But, it is not the same as a recipe, because it is not guaranteed to be a pure function.
+For example, an instantiator might evaluate a bunch of things based on the environment.
+Therefore, when these are encountered in a view, they are immediately evaluated and replaced with the results of calling that constructor.

 ```
 <instance>